Sentinel-3: DORIS

 DORIS (Doppler Orbitography and Radiopositioning Integrated by Satellite) is a receiver for orbit positioning.

 MWR

-MWR (Microwave Radiometer) measures water vapour and cloud water content and the thermal radiation emitted by the Earth.
+MWR (MicroWave Radiometer) measures water vapour, cloud water content, and the thermal radiation emitted by the Earth.
 The MWR sensor has a radiometric accuracy of 3.0 K-change.

 LRR

 LRR (Laser retroreflector) accurately locates the satellite in orbit using a laser ranging system.
 When used in combination with SRAL, DORIS, MWR, they will acquire detailed topographic measurements of the ocean and in-land water.

 GNSS

 GNSS (Global Navigation Satellite System) provides precise orbit determination and can track multiple satellites simultaneously.

 Satellite operation and data flow

-Sentinel-3 is operated by the European Space Operations Centre (ESA) and Eumetsat.
-The in-orbit operations for Sentinel-3 are coordinated by Eumetsat in Darmstadt, Germany.
+Sentinel-3 is operated by the European Space Operations Centre (ESA) during the Commissioning Phase (E1) and EUMETSAT from the routine operations phase onwards.
+The in-orbit operations for Sentinel-3 are managed by EUMETSAT in Darmstadt, Germany.
 This includes monitoring the health of the satellite and the instruments, and coordinates housekeeping telemetry and commands at the main flight control center in Darmstadt, Germany.
-ESA maintains a backup flight control center at a ground station in Kiruna, Sweden.
+EUMETSAT maintains a Back-Up Control Centre in Torrejon, Spain.
 In addition, the ESA operates an x-band core station in Svalbard, Norway.
 This station is responsible for receiving the data collected by Sentinel-3.
 The data is then analysed by the Sentinel Collaborative Ground Segment and compiled into the Copernicus Space Component (CSC).
 The CSC is an earth observation program run by the ESA with the objective of providing high quality continuous monitoring of the earth.
+EUMETSAT generates and disseminates the marine and near-real-time atmospheric data from its own facilities in Darmstadt.